CINBCUniversal/sassypam/README.md

     $ hologram # Regenerates styleguide when you change hologram comment docs
     $ open docs/index.html

-## Tagging

-In order to allow Bower to install pacakges, we must follow semver tagging rules when pushing updates to the toolkit.
-To see a list of tags:

-    $ git tag
+### Updating Bower Registry

-To create a new tag, it might look something like this:
+Bower requires a semver tagging rules (visit http://bower.io/), when pushing an update.
+It'll look something like this:

-    $ git tag -a 0.0.6 -m 'updating to version 0.0.6: adding dropdowns'
+    $ bower version patch -m "add reactjs and utilities page"

+### Updating Ruby Gem

+Gem versions are automatically tracked when running bundle update within a ruby app environment.
+But we'll from time to time change the version number when making large updates.

+    $ cd ./lib/sassypam
+    $ mvim version.rb

+Then change it to the correct version